If you are considering taking a family gap year or sabbatical from life to live in France, congrats, spending a year abroad can be life-changing.

-Check out all these families who travels full time for years on end with kids in tow.
+Check out all these families who travel full time for years on end with kids in tow.
 Many of them work while on the road.

 Gay and Lesbian Traveller

-Technically you would or could fall under one of the other groups like solo traveller or couple traveller but because you’re gay or lesbian you might also like to find gay-lesbian friendly venues and activities once in a while just so you can meet with other like-minded individuals.
+Technically you would or could fall under one of the other groups like a solo traveller or couple traveller, but because you’re gay or lesbian, you might also like to find gay-lesbian friendly venues and activities once in a while so that you can meet with other like-minded individuals.
 No big deal if you don’t because it’s all about the travel experience.

 12- You Want To Travel Based On A Theme